pabloperezmoya/soundbite-frontend/README.md

 # 🎵 Soundbite Frontend

+Audio Streaming service where you can upload and share your audios.

+Obviusly this proyect is linked with the [SoundBite-Backend✨](https://github.com/pabloperezmoya/soundbite-backend) repo.

 This project was created for educational purposes and uses React, Axios, and MaterialUI icons.

 During this project, I learned and practiced: